-We decided to use coconut oil, because it is also possible without palm oil.
-However, with coconut oil we pay attention to organic quality and fair trade.
+We decided to use coconut oil because producing delicious food products is also possible without using palm oil.
+With coconut oil we pay attention to organic quality and fair trade.
 Coconut plantations of this kind are not widespread, and we want to support precisely these sustainable plantations with our products.

 Ultimately, a major rethink is called for, i.e. we are all challenged to learn to appreciate our local products and to use them wisely.